belltoy/bpf-example/README.md

 BPF Example in Rust
 ===================

-An example repo to show a BPF development environment for Linux Kernel on Mac, with **Rust** programming language.
+An example repo to show a eBPF development environment for Linux Kernel on Mac, with **Rust** programming language.

 ## Requirement